 KN is specially designed for Korean market and does not include Windows Media Player (WMP) and an instant messenger.

 Hopefully this gives a brief comparison of all the Windows 10 editions.
-Wikipedia gives a very good comparison chart and for full detailed comparison, you can read the Microsoft Windows 10 comparison page.
+Wikipedia provides a very good comparison chart and for full detailed comparison, you can read the Microsoft Windows 10 comparison page.